orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

     /** Set a matrix (or a vector) */ void SetMatrix(const std::string& name, const std::string& definition);

-This function allows the user to set new vectors or matrices.
-This is particularly useful when the user wants to use the dotpr function (see previous section).
-First argument is related to the name of the variable, and the second one to the definition of the vector/matrix.
+This function allows the user to set new vectors or matrices, which is particularly useful when the user wants to use the dotpr function (see previous section).
+The first argument is related to the name of the variable, and the second one to the definition of the vector/matrix.
 The definition is done by a string, where first and last elements must be curly brackets (“{” and “}”).
 Different elements of a row are separated